I know you’re probably thinking what lessons with coffee? What can I possibly learn from a cup of coffee?

-So, although I don’t usually drink cheap coffee anymore, I will always have a bag of something like Dunkin’ or Caribou Coffee on hand as a backup to my usual blends.
+So, although I don’t usually drink cheap coffee anymore, I will always have a backup.

 You can’t predict the future, but you can make sure you never run out of things that you need and use every day with some simple planning.

 So, I try to take the same principles and feelings I have about my morning coffee and carry that into other things in my life.

 I make sure I always have things like toothpaste or contact solution stocked up.
 Things I use every day without fail.

 I try to get my monthly prescriptions well ahead of the time I actually need them (usually 5-7 days before I actually need to use them).
 That way if there are ever any issues with my pharmacy filling them I’ve given myself enough time to look elsewhere.

 That simple act of making sure I always have coffee on hand has carried over into other areas of my life too and shown me that planning ahead is important.

 There’s a time and place for cheap coffee.